Joe-Beaumont/Joe-Beaumont/README.md

 ## Hi there 👋

-I have just started my coding journey learning JavaScript with NorthCoders
+I have just started my coding journey learning JavaScript with Northcoders